NREL/WaterTAP3/watertap3/docs/source/watertap3.rst

+.. _watertap3_overview:

 WaterTAP3 Overview
 ========================

-The Water Technoeconomic Assment Pipe-Parity Platform (WaterTAP3) was developed under the National Alliance for Water Innovation (NAWI) to facilitate consistent technoecnomic assessments of desalination treatment trains.
-It is an analytically robust modeling tool that can be used to evaluate cost, energy, and environmental tradeoffs of water treatment technology across differentw ater sources, sectors, and scales.
+The Water Technoeconomic Assessment Pipe-Parity Platform (WaterTAP3) was developed under the National Alliance for Water Innovation (NAWI) to facilitate consistent technoeconomic assessments of desalination treatment trains.
+It is an analytically robust modeling tool that can be used to evaluate cost, energy, and environmental tradeoffs of water treatment technology across different water sources, sectors, and scales.

 WaterTAP3 is publicly accessible and based on open-source models and data.
 The model is designed to be flexible and customizable to allow users to adapt or create new treatment trains and process